 - to contribute to the broader transformation of society through equity and to endorse those values enshrined in the South African Constitution and the Bill of Rights.

-- An increased understanding of crime, the criminal, the victim and the Criminal Justice system in order to control, prevent and reduce crime through coordinating:
+- Creates an increased understanding of crime, criminality, victims, victimisation and the criminal justice and correctional systems in order to address, prevent and reduce crime;